GodsIMiJ1/The_MONK_Ghostflow_Jitsu/docs/architecture.md

 ## Overview

-MiniCodex is a modern document management system built with Next.js 14, featuring AI integration, theme customization, and robust document handling capabilities.
+The MONK v4.2.0 is a dual-mode spiritual development tool built with Next.js 14, featuring a Codex-powered terminal, markdown scroll editor, and AI-assisted interface.
 The architecture follows a modular, scalable design pattern with clear separation of concerns.

 ## High-Level Architecture